Political groups of the European Parliament: Eurosceptics

-The school of political thought that states that the competences of the European Union should be reduced or prevented from expanding further, is represented in the European Parliament by the eurosceptics.
+The school of political thought that states that the competences of the European Union should be reduced or prevented from expanding further, is represented in the European Parliament by the Eurosceptics.
 The first Eurosceptic group in the European Parliament was founded on 19 July 1994.
-It was called the "European Nations Group" and it lasted until 10 November 1996.
-Its successor was the "Group of Independents for a Europe of Nations", founded on 20 December 1996.
-Following the 1999 European elections, the Group was reorganised into the "Group for a Europe of Democracies and Diversities" on 20 July 1999, and similarly reorganised after the 2004 election into the "Independence/Democracy Group" on 20 July 2004.
-The group's leaders were Nigel Farage (UKIP) and Kathy Sinnott (Independent, Ireland).
-After the 2009 European elections, a significant proportion of the IND/DEM members joined the "Europe of Freedom and Democracy", which included parties formerly part of the Union for a Europe of Nations.
+It was called the European Nations Group, and it lasted until 10 November 1996.
+Its successor was the Group of Independents for a Europe of Nations, founded on 20 December 1996.
+Following the 1999 European elections, the group was reorganised into the Group for a Europe of Democracies and Diversities, which occurred on 20 July 1999, and similarly reorganised after the 2004 election into the "Independence/Democracy Group", which occurred on 20 July 2004.
+The group's leaders were Nigel Farage (UKIP) and Kathy Sinnott (independent, Ireland).
+After the 2009 European elections, a significant proportion of the IND/DEM members joined the Europe of Freedom and Democracy, which included parties formerly part of the Union for a Europe of Nations.
 The EFD group's leaders were Farage and Francesco Speroni of the Lega Nord (Italy).
-With significant changes in membership after the 2014 European elections, the group was re-formed as "Europe of Freedom and Direct Democracy", led by Farage and David Borrelli (Five Star Movement, Italy).
+With significant changes in membership after the 2014 European elections, the group was re-formed as Europe of Freedom and Direct Democracy, led by Farage and David Borrelli (Five Star Movement, Italy).